CaptainDario/DaKanji-Dictionary/README.md

 ## Usage

-After building the dictionary it can be used by including `import 'package:database_builder/database_builder.dart';` in your dart app.
+After building / downloading the dictionary it can be used by including `import 'package:database_builder/database_builder.dart';` in your dart app.

 ## Credits and additional information